linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 06 Liquidity Risk.md

 Informational frictions are at the heart of liquidity problems.
 To see how informational asymmetries interact with default and interest rate risks to create liquidity risk, let us imagine that you own a bank that has made loans of  \$1 million with a maturity of 2 years and financed them with uninsured demand deposits.
 As a banker, you know more about the default risk of your loans than outsiders do, that is, there is asymmetric information about loan quality.
 Now, suppose that 6 months down the road,\$ 400,000 of deposits are withdrawn because your depositors suffer a "liquidity shock", that is, they have an urgent need for funds to take care of some expenditures, such as medical care of paying for college.
 However,

 your existing stock of cash assets is only \$100,000.
-This means you need to raise\$ 300,000 to fund the deposit withdrawal.
+This means you need to raise \$300,000 to fund the deposit withdrawal.
 If potential depositors' perceptions about the quality of your loan portfolio are sufficiently favorable, you will not have any trouble acquiring new deposits in the amount of \$300,000.
 But suppose that outsiders have received unfavorable information about your loans.
 If this information is sufficiently unfavorable, new deposits may simply not be forthcoming, or you might have to pay an excessively high interest rate – relative to the rate you consider "appropriate" – to attract the necessary deposits.
 The point is this can happen even though your loans are in good shape.
 Your problem is that you know this, but your potential new depositors do not.
 This is an example of liquidity risk.

 There are four points we should note about this example.
 First, the problem for your bank started with existing depositors experiencing their own "liquidity shock" or need for liquidity.
 Second, an informational asymmetry about asset quality plays a pivotal role in creating liquidity risk.
 If you know your loan quality is good and outsiders knew as much about your loan quality as you do, then you would be able to acquire the deposits you need at a price that you consider appropriate for the risk associated with the loan portfolio.
 This eliminates liquidity risk.
 Third, it is easy to confuse insolvency or credit risk with liquidity risk.
 That is, if the bank's loan quality truly deteriorated and the credit risk of the bank for (uninsured) depositors went up, the bank would be faced with insolvency risk and new deposits would not be forthcoming even if there was no asymmetric information about loan quality between you and your potential new depositors.
 An outside observer would simply see the bank unable to raise new deposits and think this was a manifestation of liquidity risk when it is really an insolvency problem.